MEET THE TEAM

 She holds a doctorate from Tata Institute of Social Sciences and Masters also from TISS.
 She graduated from St. Xavier’s Mumbai with Psychology Honours.
 She is the Director of St. Xavier’s Diploma Counselling Programme and works tirelessly to build rapport between the outside world and the young women at Urja.
 With 16 years of experience, she oversees a lot of organisational processes and gives direction to our mental health programmes.

-Altaf Shaikh: Advisor/Consultant
+Altaf Shaikh: Co-founder

-This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, various strategies of interventions but also nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.
+This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, and various strategies of interventions but also the nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.

 Altaf has been using the ‘Outward-Bound’ Learning Methodology (OBL) to stimulate and motivate participants.
 The framework and design of these wilderness programs are built to create a series of intense, life like experiences and simulations that engage participants by enabling them to get in touch with their mental and physical capacities, things that may have been corroded over years.
-Altaf’s expertise has been strengthening and conditioning the foundation of the organisation and encouraging the journey forward.
+Altaf’s expertise has been strengthening and conditioning the foundation of the organization and encouraging the journey forward.